sergeiown/Winget_Upgrade/readme.md

 - `index.js`: The main program file.
 - `wingetCheck.js`: Module for checking the presence of Winget.
 - `executionAndLog.js`: Module for executing commands and logging events.
+- `settings.js`: A module that contains the necessary settings for executing commands and logging events.

 ## License